Rydon Community College: History

 The school was first opened in 1940 as the Storrington council senior school.
 It was developed and extended over the following years, being renamed as Rydon county secondary school.
 The roll continued to rise until the mid-1960s, but had fallen to just 328 by 1968.
 Accordingly, in 1969, the school was modified to become an intermediate school offering education for pupils aged between 10 and 13 years.

 In 2002, consultations were undertaken to review provision in the area to revert to the more usual two-tier structure of education.
 However, a parental ballot demonstrated clear support for the existing arrangements, and the status quo emerged as the preferred option.
 Further consultations in 2015 led to the announcement of the closure of the school from July 2017, at which point it became a campus of Steyning Grammar School for pupils in Years 7 and 8.

 Campus

 The campus was in a rural area, just north of the village of Storrington in West Sussex.
 The school was largely housed in original buildings from original secondary school opened during World War II.
-Several additions and adaptations were made, including modifications to accommodate the change to an intermediate school.
+Several additions and adaptations were made, including creating a new two-storey classroom block to replace the old 'West Block' which was taken over by Thakeham Primary School.
+The school huts were also demolished to make way for the new extension.